Kubernetes cluster on Linode.

 While these features work at the cluster level, managing them across a fleet requires a higher level of automation.
 With Plural, you can define HPAs and update strategies as code.
 Pull request automation then propagates changes across environments, ensuring uniform scaling and update policies with minimal manual effort.

-Manage Networking, Storage, and Resources in LKE
+Managing Networking, Storage, and Resources in LKE

 While LKE abstracts away much of the complexity of cluster setup, effective management of networking, storage, and resources is essential for running stable, secure, and performant applications.
 Misconfigurations in these areas are a common Kubernetes deployment challenge and can lead to service downtime, data loss, or security vulnerabilities.